OrienteerBAP/Orienteer-Guidebook/installation.md

  With this command, you may specify additional parameters:
  * *--config=&lt;filename&gt;* //the path to the Orienteer configuration file.
  * *--embedded* //to run an embedded OrientDB database.
 By default Orienteer runs an external OrientDB database.
-By setting this parameter, you make it run an embedded OrientDB database.
+By setting this parameter you make it run an embedded OrientDB database.
   * *--port=&lt;port number&gt;* //run Orienteer on a specified port (by default: 8080).
  * *--help* //view help.